A Kiss Before Dying (novel): Plot

 Corliss lies low for a few months until the press coverage of Dorothy's death has subsided.
-Then he pursues Dorothy's sister, Ellen, who doesn't know he was Dorothy's boyfriend.
+Then he pursues Dorothy's sister, Ellen, who does not know he was Dorothy's boyfriend.
 The romance is going according to plan until Ellen begins to probe into Dorothy's death, convinced her sister did not kill herself.
 Eventually, Ellen uncovers the truth about Corliss and confronts him.
 Corliss nonchalantly confesses to the crime and kills Ellen as well.

 Unfazed by this setback, Corliss courts the last remaining Kingship daughter, Marion.
 This affair is the most successful; Corliss sweeps her off her feet and charms her father, and soon he and Marion are engaged.

 Local college DJ Gordon Gant, who met Ellen during her investigation of Dorothy's death, begins investigating the case, and is immediately suspicious of Corliss.
 He breaks into Corliss' childhood home and steals a written plan for meeting and seducing Marion to get her family's money.
 Days before the wedding, he shows up at the Kingship family home and presents Marion and her father with the evidence of Corliss' deception.

-On a trip to one of the Kingship family's copper manufacturing plants, Marion, her father and Gant all corner Corliss while he is standing over a vat of molten copper and threaten to expose him.
-Corliss frantically pleads his innocence, but his accusers are unmoved.
-Realizing his luck has finally run out, Corliss panics and wets his pants – just as the Japanese soldier, his symbol of pathetic cowardice, had done.
-Delirious with fear and shame, Bud Corliss stumbles and falls to his death into the vat below.
+Marion, her father, and Gant all corner Corliss during a visit to one of the Kingship family's copper manufacturing plants, threatening to push him into a vat of molten copper unless he confesses his crimes.
+When they refuse to believe his protestations of innocence, Corliss panics and wets his pants – just as the Japanese soldier, his symbol of pathetic cowardice, had done.
+He begins to confess, then, delirious with fear and shame, falls to his death in the vat below.
+The accusers, whose threat was only a bluff, return home in shock.
+They face the prospect of explaining the incident to Corliss' mother.